Chōdenji Robo Combattler V: Anime

+Toys

-Combattler V appeared in the United States during the late 1970s as part of Mattel's Shogun Warriors line of imported Super Robot toys under the name of 'Combattra', and as such was one of the three Super Robots in the Marvel Comics companion series.
+Popy released both Popinica, Chogokin and Jumbo Machinder versions of the titular mecha in Japan, with the first two can accurately combine while the Jumbo Machinder version can convert into a ridable Grandasher mode.
+Combattler V also appeared in the United States during the late 1970s as part of Mattel's Shogun Warriors line of imported Super Robot toys under the name of 'Combattra', and as such was one of the three Super Robots in the Marvel Comics companion series.

+Combattler V also became a main staple of Bandai's long running Soul of Chogokin line of collectable adult toys, starting the GX-03 Combattler V.

+Video Games

-In addition, Combattler V and its storyline have appeared in many entries in the Super Robot Wars franchise of video games.
+Combattler V and its storyline have appeared in many entries in the Super Robot Wars franchise of video games, starting with 3rd Super Robot Wars in 1993.

-In 2012, a Combattler V pachinko game was released, featuring remade animation clips from the original series.
+In 2012, a Combattler V pachinko game was released by Kyoraku Sangyo, featuring remade animation clips from the original series.

-Themes

-All lyrics are credited to Saburou Yatsude (the pseudonym for the production studio), while the songs were composed by Asei Kobayashi and arranged by Hiroshi Tsutsui.
+Manga